 As is the case with other forms of income, any income earned from short-term accommodation, including one-off or irregular rentals, is subject to income tax.
 You must declare your rental income on your individual tax return.
 The good news is that you can claim expenses relating to the rental which were incurred while the property is rented out, such as cleaning, insurance and rates.
 Expenses which have both a private and business element (e.g. insurance, interest, rates) will be apportioned reasonably between private and business use.

 If you have a property which you use privately for part of the year, rent out for part of the year, and is vacant (but available for rent) for part of the year then the rules for mixed use assets come into play.
 These rules are designed to limit tax deductible expenses by altering the apportionment of expenses between private and business use.
-The IRD’s factsheet ‘Tax Rules for Holiday Homes’ explains in more detail the mixed use asset rules and provides calculation examples.
+More information can be found on the IRD’s website by searching for ‘holiday homes’.

 Depending on your circumstances, it is possible for short-term accommodation income to be subject to GST.
 GST relating to short-term accommodation can be complicated and varied, so talk to your accountant about whether you are likely to be affected and if so what you need to account for.